By Maren Madalyn, contributing writer

-Honig highlights that a habit of pausing to reflect can help educators steer their interaction and communication with families towards cultivating relational trust that drives positive results.
-When we pause and take a step back to re-examine our actions with parents, we have the opportunity to validate that our actions are moving that partnership forward.
+Honig highlights that a habit of pausing to reflect can help teachers steer their interaction and communication with families towards cultivating relational trust that drives positive results.
+When we pause and take a step back to re-examine our actions with parents, we have the opportunity to validate that our actions are effectively engaging families and moving that partnership forward.

 Even just a few moments of reflection can be transformative for the relationship between an educator and a family, and even help strengthen a family’s protective factors as emphasized by trauma-informed education.
 That way, educators create a safe, inclusive environment for all members of the community, regardless of their background or past experiences.

-Honig suggests starting with these questions, the same that ParentPowered uses to guide all ParentPowered outreach to families across the country:
+Honig suggests starting with these questions, the same that ParentPowered uses to guide all outreach through ParentPowered programs to families across the country:

 - Is this communication accessible?